 This wide well maintained unpaved road is suitable for all vehicles, including those towing caravans or campers.
 248km of the road are a good gravel road, although the middle section, which has more of a clay base, can be muddy, boggy and slippery in the wet.
 It’s recommended to drive carefully at all times and to be aware of local conditions.
 Heavy vehicles regularly use this road throughout the year.
 To drive the road without stopping will take most people between 3 and 4 hours.

-Is Hyden Norseman Road open?
+Is the road between Hyden and Norseman open?

 Drivers should always drive to the conditions of the road, when it is open.
-During winter months, this road can become flooded or impassable at any time during wet weather.
+It is important to drive for the conditions and take notice of “road closure” signs.
+During the winter months, this road can become flooded or impassable at any time during wet weather.
 This road is unfenced and animals cross frequently and without notice.
 Drivers should always drive to the conditions of the road, when it is open.
 Wet weather however can cause the road to be closed.